Our Curriculum Overview 2022-2023

 Statement 2.
 To enrich the learning of everyone with equal opportunities and access for all by continuing to develop and actively promote positive wellbeing and personal development

-Our Curriculum follows The National Curriculum 2014 and is designed across school in a sequential and progressive way, so that all children build their knowledge and understanding towards the end of Key Stage outcomes.
-Progression begins from Early Years through to the end of Year 6.
+Our Curriculum follows The National Curriculum 2014 and is designed across the school sequentially and progressively so that all children build their knowledge and understanding towards the end of Key Stage outcomes.
+The progression begins from the Early Years through to the end of Year 6.
 Our curriculum is designed using the EYFS Curriculum and National Curriculum (Years 1-6) as our central reference point.

 All subjects within The National Curriculum 2014 are taught.
 These are organised into lessons of varying lengths, varying blocks of time (which are extended or reduced based on achievement of knowledge and skills) and are planned around an overall Topic/Theme.
 Each subject is organised through a progressive model of knowledge, skills and vocabulary to be taught towards specific end goals.
-Pre and post assessments/quizzes and daily immediate feedback and questioning helps school known when children have achieved the composite knowledge components required to know more and remember more.
+Pre and post-assessments/quizzes and daily immediate feedback and questioning helps the school know when children have achieved the composite knowledge components required to know more and remember more.

-Our curriculum end points are devised across each year group and key stage by breaking done the key indicators pupils need to learn before being secure in their knowledge and skills to move to their next stage.
-These are the building blocks we have in place to fulfil the end of key stage end points.
+Our curriculum endpoints are devised across each year group and key stage by breaking done the key indicators pupils need to learn before being secure in their knowledge and skills to move to their next stage.
+These are the building blocks we have in place to fulfil the end key stage endpoints.

-Literacy is a driver across our curriculum and high priority has been placed for reading across subjects.
-High quality Texts (refer to class curriculum maps on this website) are utilised to support wider reading and deepen knowledge.
+Literacy is a driver across our curriculum and high priority has been placed on reading across subjects.
+High-quality Texts (refer to class curriculum maps on this website) are utilised to support wider reading and deepen knowledge.

-At Thursby we have included within our curriculum our local area, significant people and places for example to enrich the cultural capital for our children.
-We have included various areas such as: Carlisle Floods; Sir Thomas Bouch from Thursby, Hadrian's Wall and in 2022 each class will focus in the summer term on the Queen's Platinum Jubilee.
-We adapt our curriculum for seasonal advantage, for example: we ensure we teach children about plants in Spring and Summer terms and our Fieldwork is supported during the Summer term and early Autumn term when the weather is more promising.
+At Thursby, we have included within our curriculum our local area, significant people and places for example to enrich the cultural capital for our children.
+We have included various areas such as Carlisle Floods; Sir Thomas Bouch from Thursby.
+We adapt our curriculum for seasonal advantage, for example, we ensure we teach children about plants in Spring and Summer terms and our Fieldwork is supported during the Summer term and early Autumn term when the weather is more promising.

 Learning is revisited and built on over time thereby developing knowledge to a deeper level.